chibuike-okpara/modem-pay-wordpress-plugin/README.md

     ```

 ## Support
-For assistance, contact [your support email or website] or visit the Modem Pay documentation at [Modem Pay website].
+For assistance, contact [info@modempay.com](mailto:info@modempay.com) or visit the Modem Pay documentation at [Modem Pay docs](https://docs.modempay.com).
 If you encounter bugs or have feature requests, please submit them via [your repository or support channel].

 ## License
 This plugin is licensed under the [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html).